Architecture

 This document gives a high-level overview of chezmoi's source code for anyone interested in contributing to chezmoi.

-You can generate Go documentation for chezmoi's source code with go doc
+You can generate Go documentation for chezmoi's source code with go doc, for

 example: